Isidoro90/Final-Project/README.md

 	Gender
 To assemble this dataset, we need to merge and join datasets from different sources.
 Data
-We merge data from the DIVVY trips (Trip Level), Station shapefile, Census tract shapefile, Income (Tract Level) and Crime (Tract Level).
+We merge data from the DIVVY trips (Trip Level), Station shapefile, Census tract shapefile (https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Census-Tracts-2010/5jrd-6zik/data), Income (Tract Level) and Crime (Tract Level).
 First, we combine geo databases in to the same file using fromstationid.
 Each census tract has n≥0 station within it.
 Plotting the stations in the city, we got the following:

 ![Tracts](https://github.com/Isidoro90/Final-Project/edit/master/chicago_tract.png)